alipay/goldfish/docs/guide/reactive-progressive.md

 export default observable(MyPageStore);
 ```

-When connect store to Page, directly reference is possible in the Page and Component:
+When connect store to Page, directly reference is available in the Page and Component:

 ```xml
 <view>{{currentShop}}</view>